Homeless Services and the McKinney-Vento Act

 For additional information, please review the following Texas Education Agency link: Children and Youth Experiencing Homelessness.

-For more information and questions about West ISD Homeless Services, please contact Mrs. Amanda Adams, Executive Director for Teaching and Learning, at (254) 981-2000.
+For more information and questions about West ISD Homeless Services, please contact Amanda Adams, Assistant Superintendent, at (254) 981-2000.